Lanyon Homestead is approximately 30km from the city centre. Access is from Tharwa Drive, via an unsealed road.

 Due to its rural setting we recommend that you travel by vehicle to enjoy Lanyon Homestead.

-Public transport from the city centre is from the City Bus Station, route numbers 18 or 19.
+Public transport from the city centre is from the Tuggeranong Interchange on route numbers 81.
 The closest bus stop is on Pockett Ave, approximately a 1 hour walk to the homestead gate.

 Lanyon Homestead is set in a beautiful rural landscape.
 Here are a few tips to make your visit more enjoyable: